7 Illuminating Films About the Magna Carta

 The series provides viewers with a deeper understanding of the Magna Carta's enduring relevance.
 It highlights how this ancient document continues to shape political and legal thought in the 21st century.

-More information on Magna Carta Unlocked
+More information on Magna Carta Unlocked.

-3) The Road to Runnymede (2012)
+3) The Road from Runnymede (1992)

 This documentary film explores the events leading up to the signing of the Magna Carta in 1215.
 It focuses on the political tensions and conflicts between King John and the barons that ultimately resulted in the historic meeting at Runnymede.